 Disadvantages of Direct Admission in MBBS

-- Expensive: Direct MBBS admission through management or institutional quota usually comes with higher fees compared to admission through NEET, as colleges charge extra for these seats.
+- Expensive: Direct MBBS admission through management or institutional quotas typically involves significantly higher fees compared to regular NEET-based admissions, as colleges charge a premium for these reserved seats.

-- Quality of Education: Colleges offering direct admission may not always provide the same quality of education as NEET-based colleges.
-It’s important to research well before choosing one.
+- Quality of Education: Colleges offering admission through these quotas may not always match the quality standards of top institutions filled through NEET-based counselling, so students need to research thoroughly before making a decision.

 How to get direct admission to MBBS?

-- A minimum of 50% marks is required
+- A minimum of 50% marks in PCB is required for General category.

-- Applicants must be Indian citizens, NRIs, OCIs, PIOs, or foreign nationals
+- Applicants can be Indian citizens, NRIs, OCIs, PIOs, or foreign nationals.

-- NEET is mandatory for MBBS admission in India
+- NEET-UG is mandatory for MBBS admission in India.

-- Direct admission without NEET is not allowed
+- Direct admission to MBBS without qualifying for NEET is not allowed in India.

 Process of Direct Admission to MBBS in India